bi7jta/W0CHP-PiStar-Dash_BPiM2/README.md

 * Connected FCS and YSF reflector names and numerical ID both displayed in dashboard left panel.

-* Ability to configure POCSAG hangtime from the config page.
+* Ability to configure POCSAG hang-time from the config page.

 * Additional hardware and system information displayed in top header.